The

-Oral Tradition
+The Oral Tradition

-Gold at which Achilles, in his day, turned up his nose,
+At which Achilles, in his day, turned up his nose,

-The true prize was not add-on property
+The true prize was not the booty

 To haul away in creaking ships, —it was